Selling a House with Tenants in California - Easy Process for Landlords

 Can I sell my house with tenants in it?

-You can sell your house with tenants in it, but you’ll need to do so within careful legal guidelines that include providing your tenants with a notice of sale of property.
-Dealing with tenants makes the sale of a house more complicated, but a real estate investment company can help.
+You can sell, but you'll need to follow specific legal guidelines, including providing your tenants with a notice of sale of property.
+Managing a sale with tenants involved can be more complex, but a real estate investment company can simplify the process.

 Can I evict my tenant in California if I want to sell?